First registration of property is the process of registering a previously unregistered property with HM Land Registry.

 The Land Registry is currently advising that a first registration of property is taking 6 to 12 months, so it is certainly worth acting now to ensure your property is protected as soon as possible.

-For further advice on registering your property or to receive a quote, please contact our property and conveyancing experts by emailing firstname.lastname@example.org or phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham team on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+For further advice on registering your property or to receive a quote, please contact our property and conveyancing experts by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham team on 0161 929 8446.